ENSURING CONSISTENT OUTPUT

 What goes in …

 In industrial drying systems, the most important thing is to ensure consistent, controlled output conditions at all times.
-Cotes technology enables you to accurately control the humidity of the air used in the process, by managing the levels of moisture in the air actually entering the spray drying installation.
+Cotes technology enables you to accurately control the humidity of the air used in the process, by managing the levels of moisture in the air actually entering the drying installation.
 This makes it possible to achieve greater throughput – in some cases as much as 35%.

-Cotes dehumidifiers are available with a patented system for recovering thermal energy from the air exiting the spray dryer, or can exploit surplus or waste thermal inputs from other machinery or other processes.
+Cotes dehumidifiers are available with a patented system for recovering thermal energy from the air exiting the dryer, or can exploit surplus or waste thermal inputs from other machinery or other processes.
 This remarkable energy efficiency can help you roll back operating costs by as much as 15%.

-- Eliminating fluctuations in air specifications, thus reducing product inconsistencies
+- Eliminating fluctuations in air specifications, thus reducing product inconsistencies and boosting product quality

 - Savings on energy bills – up to 15%